Counseling, Depression and Psychological Support

 Medications commonly used to treat psychiatric conditions fall in to several categories and subtypes.
 Major depression is generally treated with one of four types of medication: SSRI’s, TCA’s, second generation antidepressants and rarely with MAOI’s.
 Anxiety is treated with antidepressant or anti-anxiety medications.
 Most antidepressant medications take several weeks to reach their full effect.
 Anti-anxiety medications may exert their effect in minutes to hours.

-Antidepressants in widespread use today include the SSRIs (selective serotonin reuptake inhibitors) and NDRIs (norepinephrine and dopamine reuptake inhibitors) which exert their effect by changing the levels of certain chemicals in the brain called neurotransmitters.
-This class of medications take several weeks to achieve their full effect, as do most antidepressants.
+Antidepressants in widespread use today include the SSRIs (selective serotonin reuptake inhibitors), NDRIs (norepinephrine and dopamine reuptake inhibitors), and SNRIs (serotonin and norepinephrine reuptake inhibitors) which exert their effect by changing the levels of certain chemicals in the brain called neurotransmitters.
+These medications take several weeks to achieve their full effect, as do most antidepressants.
 The usual course of treatment is 6-12 months in typical cases.
 The medication is frequently tapered over several weeks when a person has been free of significant symptoms for a period of time.
-Examples of the SSRI category include Celexa (citalopram), Prozac (fluoxetine), Paxil (paroxetine), Zoloft (sertraline) and Effexor (venlafaxine).
+Examples of the SSRI category include Celexa (citalopram), Prozac/Sarafem (fluoxetine), Luvox (fluvoxamine), Paxil (paroxetine), Zoloft (sertraline) and .
 Wellbutrin is an example of the NDRI category.
+Pristiq (desvenlafaxine), Cymbalta (duloxetine), Effexor (venlafaxine), Fetzima (levomilnacipran) are SNRIs.
 These are among the most widely prescribed medications in the United States.
 They are also used for obsessive-compulsive disorders and panic disorders.

 As noted previously, the FAA issued a new policy on antidepressant use in Apr 2010.
-Currently only Celexa, Prozac, Zoloft, Lexapro, and Extended/Sustained Release Wellbutrin are covered under the new policy after being stable on those medications for at least 12 months (this was reduced to 6 months in early 2014 and controllers were added to the policy in Mar 2017).
+Current FAA policy also allows use of certain antidepressants for pilots and air traffic controllers in very specific circumstances.
+The antidepressant medications Celexa (citalopram), Prozac/Sarafem (fluoxetine), Zoloft (sertraline), Lexapro (escitalopram), Wellbutrin (buproprion) Extended or Sustained Release, Pristiq (desvenlafaxine), Cymbalta (duloxetine), and Effexor (venlafaxine) are now waiverable once on a single same dosage therapy for at least 6 months (this was reduced from 1 year in early 2014 and controllers were added to the policy in Mar 2017).
 In addition to the required waiting period for stabilization, the FAA requires cognitive testing and oversight by a psychiatrist.
 This program requires a specially trained AME to serve as the Individual Medical Sponsor or IMS.
 For specific requirements and assistance contact an AMAS physician (See the section below on FAA reporting requirements for more specifics).

 Medications – TCA’s